annakijas1/rebalancing-music-canon/_pages/incipit-index.md

 [Browse by Composer Name](https://rebalancing-music-canon.com/composer/)

-**Browse by Ensemble Type**
-  * (Please Note: We are in the process of adding ensemble type metadata which will then be pulled into the browse by ensemble type pages linked below)
+Browse by Ensemble Type (Please note that we are in the process of updating ensemble type metadata to all incipits)
 * [Solo Instrument](https://rebalancing-music-canon.com/solo)
 * [Chamber Music](https://rebalancing-music-canon.com/chamber)
 * [Vocal Music](https://rebalancing-music-canon.com/vocal)